chamaeleonidae/api/docs/apis/search.md

    return null (or don't implement) to use the search results as pulled from Chameleon

    opts.query is the search term queried for

    */
 });

+chmln.on('helpbar:search:external', (opts: SearchOpts, ctx: Context) => {
+  /*
+  Optional for Help center search:
+    - Generally Chameleon will handle search for you
+    - If you need to add custom "Help center search" logic use this event to pass back the right items, two options:
+      - directly return an array<SearchGroup>; include and `id`, `title`, and `search_items` keys for each SearchGroup
+      - return a Promise that will resolve with the first argument being an array<SearchGroup>.
+    - Best used when you use a Help center that Chameleon does not integrate with

+  Called when:
+    - The User has entered in a query; when a user enters text and pauses

+   return array<SearchGroup>
+   return Promise that resolves with the first argument as array<SearchGroup>
+   return null (or don't implement) to use the search results as pulled from Chameleon

+   opts.query is the search term queried for

+   */
+});

+chmln.on('helpbar:search:external', (opts: AnswerOpts, ctx: Context) => {
+  /*
+  Optional for tracking AI Answering
+    - Know when an answer is generated including the question and answer

+   opts.query is the question
+   opts.answer is the AI generated answer

+   */
+});